Share this publication

 Copenhagen Children’s Carnival

 There is also a Copenhagen Kids Carnival where the kids give the adults a run for their money marching in the parade along with their mums and dads.
-In Fælledparken there is also lots of fun activities and entertainment for the kids and families including clowns, face painting and competitions.
+In Fælledparken there are also lots of fun activities and entertainment for the kids and families including clowns, face painting and competitions.

 How much does the Copenhagen Carnival Cost?

 The Copenhagen Carnival is completely free to attend!
 However you need to purchase a ticket to go to the pre and after party!
-The Pre-Party and After-Party cost DKK 100 if purchased prior to the event, and SEK 150 at the door.
-You can purchase tickets here.

 What to wear to Copenhagen?